Skipjack Nellie L. Byrd

 Five years ago we acquired and delivered her to her new berth on Middle River to become the first Baltimore County based Skipjack open to the public for the public benefit.
 Once her extensive repairs are completed, Nellie will serve as a floating classroom for children of all ages as the centerpiece of Chesapeake Bay Memories Charities’ Maryland Maritime Treasures Museum.

-Chesapeake Bay Memories Charities, Inc. (FEIN: 41-2062179) is an 11 year old all-volunteer run Eastern Baltimore County based 501(c)(3) tax-exempt charitable education organization dedicated to serving and strengthening our community.
+Chesapeake Bay Memories Charities, Inc. (FEIN: 41-2062179) is a 12 year old all-volunteer run Eastern Baltimore County based 501(c)(3) tax-exempt charitable education organization dedicated to serving and strengthening our community.
 A very brief summary of the positive local impact that Chesapeake Bay Memories Charities has had on the community includes:

 outstanding educational programs and projects that have been recognized with 132 national, state, and local awards (ex.
 Save America’s Treasures Award–the only recipient in the state of Maryland–and one of less than 50 winners nationwide);